Core Services Layer

 Store Kit Framework

-StoreKit.framework) provides support for the purchasing of content and services from within your iOS applications.
-For example, you could use this feature to allow the user to unlock additional application features.
-Or if you are a game developer, you could use it to offer additional game levels.
-In both cases, the Store Kit framework handles the financial aspects of the transaction, processing payment requests through the user’s iTunes Store account and providing your application with information about the purchase.
+StoreKit.framework) provides support for the purchasing of content and services from within your iOS apps, a feature known as In-App Purchase.
+For example, you can use this feature to allow the user to unlock additional app features.
+Or if you are a game developer, you can use it to offer additional game levels.
+In both cases, the Store Kit framework handles the financial aspects of the transaction, processing payment requests through the user’s iTunes Store account and providing your app with information about the purchase.

 For information about how to use the Store Kit framework, see In-App Purchase Programming Guide and Store Kit Framework Reference.